TPO = The Previous Owner

 So..., the headlights and turn signal wiring follows the drivers side of the engine compartment to the drivers side junction box.
 At/near this point they split between left and right sides with only the left (drivers) side going to the drivers side junction box.
 TPO decided to incorporate the fender spear jewels (plastic inserts at the end of the fender trim) into the turn signals.
 This is actually pretty cool.
 When you turn on the turn signal it also flashes an LED mounted inside the spear and behind the jewel.
 TPO did however appear to use lamp cord???

-What I found was a mess (hot mess??) of tape, burnt wires, and lamp cord.
+What we found was a hot mess (pun intended) of tape, burnt wires, and lamp cord.

 We were able to work with the harness that goes to the headlight but the wires here are very short and exposed.